crowbar/crowbar-ha/chef/cookbooks/pacemaker/README.md

 DESCRIPTION
 ===========

-Installs pacemaker and corosync.

-This cookbook handles the creation of a pacemaker cluster with Corosync as the transfer layer.
+This cookbook handles the creation of a Pacemaker cluster with Corosync as the transfer layer.

 A pacemaker cluster consists of one master node, and one or more client nodes.

 HA services have a VIP (Virtual IP address) that "floats" between nodes.
 This address will only be active on one node at a time, and is managed by pacemaker.

 In order for this to work, we need to set ip_nonlocal_bind on each node:

 echo 1 > /proc/sys/net/ipv4/ip_nonlocal_bind

 Also, the services being managed (haproxy, httpd, whatever) will be managed by pacemaker.
 So, we need to be able to "trick" the other recipes configuring those services into NOT actually starting/maintaining the services in a running state.
 They will be started only on the active node, so the running status of the services will float along with the VIP

-What we expect to be able to do:

-# Install a pacemaker cluster
-## Create the corosync cert on the master node
-## Store the cert for use by the clients
-# Set up a VIP for the HA services (set via attribute)
-# Manage HA services by pacemaker.
-## Services will be listed as attributes in a hash
-## Service name will be the key of the hash
-## Relevant data required will be values under the service name

 Example: